-This service is only available to candidates taking non-multiple choice exams.
+This service is only available to candidates taking non-multiple choice exams delivered on paper.

 Requests for a clerical re-check should be made to Customer Service at the address below.
 You must apply within 2 weeks of the release date of the results.

 - That all parts of the script have been marked

 - The application of any special consideration, where applicable

 The CII aim to provide the outcome of the re-check within 10 working days of receipt of the request.
 If you have booked a re-sit for the same unit and the check results in a pass, the entry fee for this unit will be refunded.

 The service is only available to candidates whose result is a fail in any of the written response exams.